nowactions/update-majorver/README.md

 An [example workflow](#example) is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

-### Inputs

-- `github_token`: GitHub Token to use GitHub APIs.
-You do not need to create your own token, set the token provided by Actions for this.

 ## Example

 ```yml